D1 MODEL DESIGNATION D100 or D150 for 80

 Nice project you have, is it sitting at ride height on the lift?
 I'm partial to the cop wheels like on the front in the one pic and they will be my go-to wheel on my 79.

-Are you sure you just didn't steal that lift from a used car lot?
-I see them use them to display cars on lots around here.
+Are you sure you just didn't steal that lift from a used car lot? ;D I see them use them to display cars on lots around here.
 Looks like it works pretty slick.

-Are you sure you just didn't steal that lift from a used car lot?
-I see them use them to display cars on lots around here.
+Are you sure you just didn't steal that lift from a used car lot? ;D I see them use them to display cars on lots around here.
 Looks like it works pretty slick.

-Are you sure you just didn't steal that lift from a used car lot?
-I see them use them to display cars on lots around here.
+Are you sure you just didn't steal that lift from a used car lot? ;D I see them use them to display cars on lots around here.
 Looks like it works pretty slick.

 HAHA It was on local new car dealership for years .
 Till an X-employee drove a $50G Cadilac Escalade off the front of it .
 Ending up down the 50 foot hill it was sitting on its top on Main street lol.